List on Bids44 →

 Final Verdict — Should You Buy or Sell in 2026?

-For buyers: The Maruti Suzuki Ciaz is an excellent used car pick for those prioritizing reliability, fuel efficiency, spaciousness, and incredibly low maintenance costs.
-It’s ideal for a small family or someone needing a comfortable daily driver for city and occasional highway use.
-Look for models from 2018 onwards with the 1.5L petrol engine, under 70,000 km, and a full service history.
-Aim for a price in the ₹5,00,000-₹6,50,000 range for a well-maintained unit.
-If your budget stretches higher and you seek more modern features or a fresher design, consider a newer Maruti Suzuki model like the latest generation Brezza or Grand Vitara.
+For buyers: The used Maruti Suzuki Ciaz is an excellent choice for anyone prioritizing practicality, fuel efficiency, spaciousness, and low running costs in 2026.
+It’s perfect for city commuting, small families, or as a reliable second car.
+Look for a 2019-2021 model, preferably a Zeta or Alpha variant, with under 60,000 km and a complete service history.
+Aim for a price band of ₹5,50,000 – ₹6,50,000 for a well-maintained example in good condition.
+If your budget stretches higher and you seek more modern features or a fresher design, consider a slightly newer Maruti Suzuki Ciaz model (2023 onwards) or even a used Maruti Suzuki Grand Vitara for a different segment within the same reliable brand.

 Personalized estimate